dsnezhkov/zombieant/README.md

 We have built an uber-preloader, that can chain other modules, and can have other features like signal handling-based payload execution, IPC communication and whatever else you can think of and your environment allows you to do.
 However, there is one small problem: those modules are files.
 On disk.
 Scannable and inspectable by EDRs.
 And admins :)

 Let's see if we can fix that.
 Well, the way to fix that is to load modules in memory and execute them from memory.
-Just know, that every time you say the first part of the phrase your system will help you.
-Every time you get to the second part, your system will fight you.
+Easier said than done, in that every time you say the first part of the last sentence, expect that your system will help you.
+Every time you get to the second part - your system will fight you.

 On Linux, there are  several ways to operate shared memory as far as files go.
 You have `tmpfs` filesystem (most often via `/dev/shm`), and you have to be root to mount others.
 You have POSIX shared memory, memory `mmap()`'d files.
 Some you cannot execute code from others do not provide you memory only abstraction, leaving a file path visible for inspection.

 However, as of kernel 3.17 Linux gained a system call  [memfd_create(2)](http://man7.org/linux/man-pages/man2/memfd_create.2.html)

 From the sources:
-> memfd_create() creates an anonymous file and returns a file descriptor that refers to it.
+> `memfd_create()` creates an anonymous file and returns a file descriptor that refers to it.
 The file behaves like a regular file, and so can be modified, truncated, memory-mapped, and so on.
 However, unlike a regular file, it lives in RAM and has a volatile